 The UW Master of Supply Chain Transportation & Logistics is a flexible, 43-credit program that can be completed in two years of part-time study.

-residency on the UW campus.
-Students take the first course SCTL 501: Logistics & Analysis and have the opportunity to engage with peers and become familiar with UW resources.
+Residency in Seattle.
+Students take the first course SCTL 501: Introduction to Supply Chain Transportation & Logistics and have the opportunity to engage with peers and become familiar with UW resources.

 The program continues online with one course per quarter for eight quarters.
 All students complete the same courses in a defined sequence, moving through the curriculum as a close-knit group known as a cohort.
 Courses include live online classes supplemented by recorded materials and self-study modules that can be completed at any time.